onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_LowDataMode.md

 )
 ```

+> For more about this topic, check <doc:Topic_ImageDataProvider> and ``ImageDataProvider`` documentation.

-> If `.lowDataSource` option is not provided, the `highResolutionURL` will be always used, regardless of the Low Data Mode setting on the device.
+> tip: If the `.lowDataSource` option is not specified, the `highResolutionURL` will be used by default, regardless of
+> the Low Data Mode setting on the device.